 - Any application for research involving human subjects or animal use must include a copy of the IRB or IACUC approval letter (the complete protocol is not necessary)

-Note: The front page of the UROP application includes optional, anonymous questions regarding GPA and ethnic background.
+Note: The first page of the UROP application includes optional, anonymous questions regarding GPA and ethnic background.
 This information is used only for statistical purposes within the UROP office, and is not seen by the review committee.
 Thus, this information does not impact the rating of your application.
 We use these data to evaluate trends in UROP participation.
 We are also asked to report some of these data to granting agencies when we seek additional funds to support UROP programs.

 Note: If more than one student in a given faculty member’s research group is applying for UROP funds to work on a closely related project, each student must complete his or her own application addressing both the project as a whole and his or her individual contribution to that work.
 If both students will be working on the same project, each application must make this clear and describe each applicant’s role in the project.
 If two students submit identical or nearly identical applications, neither application will be reviewed.